github/codeql/ql/src/Security/CWE-349/CachePoisoningViaCodeInjection.md

 1. Avoid using caching in workflows that handle sensitive operations like releases.
 2. If caching must be used:
-   - Validate restored cache contents before use
+   - Validate restored cache contents before use.
-   - Use short-lived, workflow-specific cache keys
+   - Use short-lived, workflow-specific cache keys.
-   - Clear caches regularly
+   - Clear caches regularly.
-3. Implement strict isolation between untrusted and privileged workflow execution:
+3. Implement strict isolation between untrusted and privileged workflow execution.
-4. Never run untrusted code in the context of the default branch
+4. Never run untrusted code in the context of the default branch.
 5. Sign the cache value cryptographically and verify the signature before usage.

 ## Examples